matrix-org/synapse/INSTALL.md

 ``smtp_pass``, and ``require_transport_security``..

-If Synapse is not configured with an SMTP server, password reset via email will be disabled.
+If Synapse is not configured with an SMTP server, password reset via email will be disabled by default.

-Previous versions of Synapse delegated the job of sending this email to an identity server.
-If the identity server was somehow malicious or became compromised, it would be theoretically possible to hijack an account through this means.
+Alternatively it is possible delegate the sending of email to the server's identity server.
+Doing so is convenient but not recommended, since a malicious or compromised identity server could theoretically hijack a given user's account by redirecting mail.

-If you are absolutely certain that you wish to continue using an identity server for password resets, set ``disable_local_password_reset`` to ``true`` under the ``email:`` configuration section.
+If you are absolutely certain that you wish to use the server's identity server for password resets, set ``trust_identity_server_for_password_resets`` to ``true`` under the ``email:`` configuration section.

 ## Registering a user